 - Character limit – Abstracts are limited to 500 words.
-This includes the text, but not the title or authors.
+This includes the text, but not the titles or authors.

-- Tables/Graphics – The use of up to two (2) tables and/or graphics are encouraged if they are relevant to the research submitted.
+- Tables/Graphics – The use of up to two (2) tables and/or graphics is encouraged if they are relevant to the research submitted.

 - Abbreviations – A maximum of five (5) unique abbreviations is allowed within the body of the abstract.

 - Format – Content should be structured into the following four (4) sections:

 - Clarity of expression will be considered in the review process.
 The overall quality of language should assure comprehension by the reader.

 - Names or personal information of any patient participating in the study or trial.
 If you do, the abstract will not be considered for presentation.

 - Proofread abstracts carefully to avoid errors.